 5. Preparing algae for experimental setup.

-5.1) Gently mix the mid-exponential algal culture (from step 2.4) with a wide-mouth pipette tip until cells appear well mixed.
+5.1) Gently mix the early-exponential algal culture (from step 2.4) with a wide-mouth pipette tip until cells appear well mixed.

 5.2) Pipette Vcontrol from the algal stock bottle to the algal control flask.
 Gently pipette using a 10 ml pipette.
 Then return the algal stock bottle in the diurnal incubator.